-Shoal Creek Conservancy is a proud steward of the 13-square-mile Shoal Creek watershed in Austin, Texas.
+Shoal Creek Conservancy is a proud steward of the 13-square-mile Shoal Creek watershed and the creek and trail running through it, bringing to life the Shoal Creek corridor in Austin, Texas.
 We champion the Shoal Creek watershed in order to create a healthy and vibrant community.

-The Shoal Creek watershed provides an oasis in a rapidly growing urban area, and we believe that with thoughtful investment, this natural treasure can better benefit our ecology, economy, and enjoyment of the outdoors.
+The Shoal Creek watershed provides an oasis in a rapidly growing urban area and we believe that with thoughtful investment, this natural treasure can better benefit our ecology, economy, and enjoyment.

-We envision a continuous network of green spaces stretching throughout the watershed, connected by hike-and-bike trails in a healthy habitat.
-With more green space and a greener built environment, native plants and animals will flourish.
+Shoal Creek Conservancy envisions a continuous network of green spaces stretching throughout the watershed, connected by hike-and-bike trails in a healthy habitat.
 Restored, enhanced, and celebrated, Shoal Creek will shine even more brightly as a central part of our city’s cultural heritage.
-The watershed will become a dynamic, safe, well-cared-for geographical area that improves the lives of residents and visitors.

 What is a Watershed?

 A watershed is a geographic area within which all water drains to a common source.
 Any water that falls on the ground in the Shoal Creek watershed eventually reaches Shoal Creek (if it doesn’t evaporate first)!

 About Shoal Creek

 Shoal Creek flows through the heart of Austin, Texas.
 In 1839, it was the city’s original western boundary.
 Today, it is an artery into its urban core.
 Shoal Creek is an eleven-mile natural waterway in a 13-square-mile watershed.
 The creek’s headwaters spring from the ground in north Austin near MoPac Expressway and Highway 183, and it has two main tributaries, Spicewood Springs from the west and Hancock Creek from the east.